All vehicles require preventive maintenance

 You need to inspect and get serpentine and timing belts replaced when necessary.
 A lot of people will advise you on replacing them after sixty thousand miles, and the serpentine belt after forty thousand miles.
 The manual will give you realistic numbers for your vehicle type.
 You can look online for the right manual of your car.
 You may get the exact recommendations for your car.
 Utilize it as a guideline when asking the mechanic to inspect them when it is time for replacing them based on mileage.
 Do not bother if they are still in good shape, but if they wear out, replace them before failure.
 Waiting for them to wear out may lead to failure to other accessories, making the repair very expensive.

 Check the oil and change it on regular basis.
+Like getting prescriptions filled or finding a local compounding pharmacy to do your drug work, this is the regular maintenance needed in a vehicle.
 Whether your car possesses an electric gauge or uses a dipstick to check the level and color of oil, you need to know how to check it.
 Understanding the difference between muddy, murky oil and clean oil will save you on unnecessary changes and give you the allowance of knowing if something else is wrong.
 It is hard to tell the frequency of changing oil but when you use the manual, you will tell.

 Check the battery and clean its contacts.
 A lot of batteries of the day do not need a lot for maintenance but you need to know it and make sure it does not leak, there are no buildups, and minerals on the contacts.
 If they are there, you need to clean them with the cleaning brush.
 This will save you a lot of bucks in the auto parts store.
 Purchase one and put it in the trunk.
 You may also have to get a battery tester and a jump starter.